dojo-brno/dojo-brno/DOJO.md

 Top" (on GNOME).

+## 5. Open a text editor

-## 6. Open your favorite or less favorite editor
+It's time to open your favorite or less favorite editor.

-You may have your preferred editor in which you're proficient at.
-Keep in mind that not everyone may be able to use it as well as you do, though.
+You may have a love relationship with an editor that you use daily and in which you feel proficient and comfortable.
+Please keep in mind that not everyone may be able to use it as well as you do, though.
 For that reason, try to keep it simple and use the simplest text editor that may get the job done.

 Make sure everybody can easily create and save files, and type in code.